 What is the Standard Size for a Bathtub?

-The standard bathtub is only 2.5 feet by five feet in size though many can be found at larger dimensions such as 30 to 42 inches in width and up to 72 inches in length.
-While a whirlpool is a bit wider at 2.75 feet.
+The standard bathtub is only 2.5 feet by five feet in size though many can be found at larger dimensions, such as 30 to 42 inches in width and up to 72 inches in length.
+At the same time, a whirlpool is a bit wider at 2.75 feet.
 Most should have at least 30 inches of clearance along the longer edge.
 The controls should be 33 inches above the floor, and the light fixtures can be no less than eight feet above the edge of the bath.
-If a tub is to have steps, they can be 7.25 inches high and ten inches deep.
+If a tub is to have steps, it can be 7.25 inches high and ten inches deep.

 The standard shower is 32 inches square with a minimum size of 30 inches square.
 Today, a 36 inch square size is highly recommended, though 36 inches by 48 inches is stock size.
 Showerheads should be positioned at 77 to 81 inches above the area with a 30 inch diameter area around the showerhead required.